 We believe we are well-positioned with our current supply partners to have a secure supply of Moly, including LEU Moly, when the NRU reactor commercial operations cease in 2016.
 We are currently pursuing alternative sources of Xenon on a global basis.
 If we are not able to secure a new producer of Xenon prior to the 2016 and obtain regulatory approval to sell Xenon from that new producer, we will no longer be able to offer Xenon.
-See "Risk Factors-Risks Related to our Business and Industry-We face both potential supply and demand challenges for Xenon."
+In addition, Nordion recently announced that it has entered into a definitive agreement to be acquired by Sterigenics.
+As a result of this transaction, our supplier could change the terms on which we obtain Xenon.
+See "Risk Factors-Risks Related to our Business and Industry-We face potential supply and demand challenges for Xenon."